Seneca-ICTOER/OSL745/docs/Labs/lab4.md

 ## Submitting your Lab

-Follow the submission instructions for Llab 6 on Blackboard.
+Follow the submission instructions for Lab 6 on Blackboard.

 **Time for a new backup!**